syncfusion-content/blazor-docs/blazor/datagrid/selection.md

 > If multi selection is enabled, then first click on any selected row (without pressing Ctrl key), it will clear the multi selection and in second click on the same row, it will be unselected.

-## Perform Toggle selection programatically
+## Perform Toggle selection programmatically

 You can perform toggle selection programmatically by using the [SelectRowAsync] method by passing **true** value as the second argument.
 In the below code example, we have programmatically toggle the row index 2.